chimera-linux/cports/Usage.md

 running regular bootstrap within.
 It uses `bwrap` for this, so you should never run it as `root`.

-Any arguments passed to the script are passed to `cbuild.py`.
+Any arguments passed to the script are passed to `cbuild`.
 This is most useful for passing the number of build jobs (e.g. `-j16` to use 16 threads).
 You can not use it to pass the stage number directly like you can pass to `bootstrap`, since the positional and optional arguments are order sensitive (positional arguments